akaligo/akaligo.github.io/_pages/about.md

 ---
 layout: page
 title: About Zine
-description:
+description: null
-featured-image:
+"featured-image": null
 permalink: /about/
+published: true
 ---
 I grew up poor.
 Like most poor kids I didn't realize I was poor, it was only after I looked back as an adult that I knew.
 My family life was happy even though all five of us lived in a room that could be an American closet.
-I still remember eating eggs every day when I was a child.
+I still remember eating eggs every day when I was a child (I'm serious, I ate eggs at almost every meal: fried eggs, scamble eggs, boiled eggs, steamed eggs).
 I assumed everyone ate that many eggs until many years later.

 Most people who have a story like this don't leave high paying jobs ... but that's exactly what I did.
 I was fortunate to attend university and I majored in business.
 After university I got a job with a Japanese company and was making more money than anyone in my family ever had.